What is Quantitative Research? | Definition, Methods, Types and Uses

 Advantages of Quantitative Research

-The following are the principal strengths of quantitative research method:
+The following are the principal strengths of the quantitative research method:

 1. Objectivity: Quantitative Research deals with numerical data.
-Consequently, it is the numbers that determine the outcomes of a study and not the personal bias of the researcher.
+Consequently, the numbers determine the outcomes of a study and not the researcher’s personal bias.

-2. Can be used for comparison: The rules used in quantitative research remains the same in all types of cultural, economic and political settings.
+2. Can be used for comparison: The rules used in quantitative research remain the same in all cultural, economic and political settings.
 Consequently, the same model can be applied in different settings, and the outcomes can be compared.

-3. Use of large samples: Quantitative research with its consistent and reliable procedures allows for usage of large samples.
+3. Use of large samples: With its consistent and reliable procedures, quantitative research allows for large samples.

 4. Definite outcomes: Due to its strict and consistent procedures, quantitative research allows for definite and precise results.